OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 ```

 For a more detailed understanding, refer to the implementation of [WhereInputObjectGraphType](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.Apis.GraphQL.Abstractions/Queries/WhereInputObjectGraphType.cs) and [ContentItemFieldsType](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.ContentManagement.GraphQL/Queries/ContentItemsFieldType.cs).
 Also might check the existing index for [`AutoroutePart`](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.Autoroute.Core/Indexes/AutoroutePartIndex.cs).

+### Using arguments for query filtration

+There is also possibility to utilize query arguments and use them for filtering query results inside ```Resolve``` method.
+For more information visit [GraphQL documentation](https://graphql-dotnet.github.io/docs/getting-started/arguments/).

+Use this approach if you;

+* want to add new filter on any type of query, content part or field
+* will use custom logic for filtration

+OrchardCore implementation of filtering query by argument can be seen [in ContentItemQuery](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.ContentManagement.GraphQL/Queries/ContentItemQuery.cs) or ```MediaAssetQuery```.

+OrchardCore implementation of applying argument on field can be seen in ```MediaFieldQueryObjectType```.

 ## Querying related content items